casact/chainladder-python/docs/modules/triangle.rst

 .. _slicing:
 Slicing and Boolean Indexing
 ----------------------------
-With a Triangle created, individual triangles can be sliced out of the object using pandas-style ``loc``/``iloc`` or boolean indexing.
+With a Triangle is created, individual triangles can be sliced out of the object using pandas-style ``loc``/``iloc`` or boolean indexing.

 **Example:**